ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-10-cruising-through-fuerteventura.md

 ![El Hierro surf spot](/assets/images/IMG_7042.jpg)

 The surf conditions were great and the area was packed with cars, pick-ups and vans.
 I spent a couple of hours at El Hierro before heading further down south to [El Cotillo](https://www.google.com/maps/place/35650+El+Cotillo,+Las+Palmas,+Spain/) in the evening.
-It was much easier to find a proper spot to park my van evenly in front of [Playa del Castillo](https://www.google.com/maps/place/Playa+del+Castillo/).
+It was much easier to find a spot to park my van evenly in front of [Playa del Castillo](https://www.google.com/maps/place/Playa+del+Castillo/).

 ![Marco's and my van at Playa del Castillo](/assets/images/IMG_7072.jpg)